-- 3. Where a Party is a Processor, the only Processing that it is authorised to do is listed in Annex 1 (Processing Personal Data) by the Controller and may not otherwise be determined by the Processor. - 4.
+- 3. Where a Party is a Processor, the only Processing that it is authorised to do is listed in Annex 1 (Processing Personal Data) by the Controller. - 4.
 The Processor shall notify the Controller immediately if it considers that any of the Controller's instructions infringe the Data Protection Legislation. - 5.
 The Processor shall provide all reasonable assistance to the Controller in the preparation of any Data Protection Impact Assessment prior to commencing any Processing.
-Such assistance may, at the discretion of the Controller, include: - (a) a systematic description of the envisaged Processing and the purpose of the Processing;
+Such assistance may, at the discretion of the Controller, include: - (a) a systematic description of the envisaged Processing and the purpose of the Processing; - (b) an assessment of the necessity and proportionality of the Processing in relation to the Deliverables;

-- (b) an assessment of the necessity and proportionality of the Processing in relation to the Deliverables; - (c) an assessment of the risks to the rights and freedoms of Data Subjects; and - (d) the measures envisaged to address the risks, including safeguards, security measures and mechanisms to ensure the protection of Personal Data. - 6.
-The Processor shall, in relation to any Personal Data Processed in connection with its obligations under the Contract: - (a) Process that Personal Data only in accordance with Annex 1 (Processing Personal Data) and shall not Process the Personal Data for any other purpose, unless the Processor is required to do otherwise by Law.
-If it is so required the Processor shall notify the Controller before Processing the Personal Data unless prohibited by Law; - (b) ensure that it has in place Protective Measures, which are appropriate to protect against a Data Loss Event, including in the case of the Supplier the measures set out in Clause 14.3 of the Core Terms, which the Controller may reasonably reject.
-In the event of the Controller reasonably rejecting Protection Measures put in place by the Processor, the Processor must propose alternative Protective Measures to the satisfaction of the Controller.
-Failure to reject shall not amount to approval by the Controller of the adequacy of the Protective Measures.
-Protective Measures must take account of the: - (i) nature of the data to be protected; - (ii) harm that might result from a Data Loss Event; - (iii) state of technological development; and - (iv) cost of implementing any measures; - (c) ensure that: - the Processor Personnel do not Process Personal Data except in accordance with the Contract (and in particular Annex 1 (Processing Personal Data)); - (ii) it takes all reasonable steps to ensure the reliability and integrity of any Processor Personnel who have access to the Personal Data and ensure that they: - (A) are aware of and comply with the Processor's duties under this Joint Schedule 11, Clauses 14 (Data protection), 15 (What you must keep confidential) and 16 (When you can share information) of the Core Terms; - (B) are subject to appropriate confidentiality undertakings with the Processor or any Subprocessor; - (C) are informed of the confidential nature of the Personal Data and do not publish, disclose or divulge any of the Personal Data to any third party unless directed in writing to do so by the Controller or as otherwise permitted by the Contract; and
+- (c) an assessment of the risks to the rights and freedoms of Data Subjects; and - (d) the measures envisaged to address the risks, including safeguards, security measures and mechanisms to ensure the protection of Personal Data. - 6.
+The Processor shall, in relation to any Personal Data Processed in connection with its obligations under the Contract: - (a) Process that Personal Data only in accordance with Annex 1 (Processing Personal Data), unless the Processor is required to do otherwise by Law.
+If it is so required the Processor shall notify the Controller before Processing the Personal Data unless prohibited by Law; - (b) ensure that it has in place Protective Measures, including in the case of the Supplier the measures set out in Clause 14.3 of the Core Terms, which the Controller may reasonably reject (but failure to reject shall not amount to approval by the Controller of the adequacy of the Protective Measures) having taken account of the: - (i) nature of the data to be protected; - (ii) harm that might result from a Personal Data Breach; - (iii) state of technological development; and - (iv) cost of implementing any measures; - (c) ensure that: - (i) the Processor Personnel do not Process Personal Data except in accordance with the Contract (and in particular Annex 1 (Processing Personal Data)); - (ii) it takes all reasonable steps to ensure the reliability and integrity of any Processor Personnel who have access to the Personal Data and ensure that they: - (A) are aware of and comply with the Processor's duties under this Joint Schedule 11, Clauses 14 (Data protection), 15 (What you must keep confidential) and 16 (When you can share information) of the Core Terms; - (B) are subject to appropriate confidentiality undertakings with the Processor or any Subprocessor; - (C) are informed of the confidential nature of the Personal Data and do not publish, disclose or divulge any of the Personal Data to any third party unless directed in writing to do so by the Controller or as otherwise permitted by the Contract; and - (D) have undergone adequate training in the use, care, protection and handling of Personal Data; - (d) not transfer Personal Data outside of the EU unless the prior written consent of the Controller has been obtained and the following conditions are fulfilled: - (i) the Controller or the Processor has provided appropriate safeguards in relation to the transfer (whether in accordance with